allenZhangPersonal/changeFaceVideo/README.md

 ## Build & Run
 * [Build and run the AR application](https://docs.echoar.xyz/unity/adding-ar-capabilities#4-build-and-run-the-ar-application).
 Verify that the `Assets\Scenes\faceSwap` scene is ticked in the `Scenes in Build` list and click `Build And Run`.

+## Instructions

+Switch face mesh video through UI arrow buttons on the bottom of the screen.

+Switch face mesh video through leaving the screen and re-entering the screen or covering your face and uncovering your face.

 ## Learn more
 Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use Unity and echoAR.